accounting

 Why It Matters for Your Business

-Gross profit reveals whether your core business model is viable—if it's thin or negative, no amount of cost-cutting on overhead will save the business.
+Gross profit reveals whether your core business model is viable.
+If it's thin or negative, no amount of cost-cutting on overhead will save the business — you have a pricing or production problem, not an overhead problem.

 Practical Tips

-• Benchmark your gross margin against industry averages to gauge competitiveness.
+• Benchmark your gross margin against industry averages (NAICS or peer data) at least annually to gauge competitiveness

 Automate Your Finances with AI